pantheon-systems/documentation/source/docs/articles/architecture/edge/varnish/caching-advancedtopics.md

 ## 404s & Varnish

 Pantheon’s default is to not cache 404s, but if your application sets Cache-Control:max-age headers, Varnish will respect them.
 Depending on your use case, that may be the desired result.

-### Drupal Note
+### Drupal Sites
 Drupal’s 404\_fast\_\* configuration does not set caching headers.
 Some contributed 404 modules include cache-friendly headers, which will cause a 404 response to be cached.

-### WordPress Note
+### WordPress Sites
 WordPress does not by default set cache headers, 404 or otherwise.
 If your site has a Permalinks option set other than defauly, WordPress will return your theme's 404 page.
 Unless a plugin sets cache friendly headers, your 404 page will not be cached.